 Applicants will be expected to attend interviews.
-The panel will include the current Chair, Treasurer, Chair of Management Committee and a Trustee with community responsibilities.
-The interviews may be in Cambridge or may be online, depending on the wider situation.
+The interviews may be in Cambridge or online, depending on the wider situation.
 Candidates may be asked to make a short presentation, details of which will be provided in advance.

-There may be an opportunity for candidates unsuccessful for this role to be involved in the museum in other ways, as volunteers, advisors and/or management committee members, or to be a Trustee without being Chair.
+There may be an opportunity for candidates unsuccessful for this role to be involved in the Museum in other ways, as volunteers, advisors and/or Management Committee members.